-On the General settings | Audio mixer bus groups screen, simply note how the mixer preset's group 0005 contains just those 4 primary mixer buses (0005-0008).
-Hence when we route ranks to that group the pipes within the rank will be distributed automatically amongst those 4 primary mixer buses (speaker pairs).
+Go to the General settings | Audio mixer bus groups screen and simply note how the mixer preset's group 0005 contains just those four primary mixer buses (0005-0008) with the default settings.
+Hence when we route ranks to that group the pipes within the rank will be distributed automatically amongst those four primary mixer buses (speaker pairs).